electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/a6-e-tron/_index.md

 ---
 <!-- markdownlint-disable MD033 -->

 March 17.
-2022 Audi also presented the Audi A6 Avant concept of this car.
+2022 Audi also presented the Audi A6 Avant e-tron concept of this car.

 <figure>
     <a href="a6-etron-3.jpg">